What is General Liability Insurance? Everything You Need to Know

-- Business damage from viruses, ransomware, and extortion
+- Business reputational damage from viruses, ransomware, and extortion

-Policies may not only cover financial damages for you and your customers, but they can help with identity, reputation, and data recovery costs as well.
+Policies may not only cover financial damages for you and your customers, but they can help hire professionals to identify the cause and extent of a cyber-attack.
 If your business uses email marketing, takes online payments, or stores customer data via software, you may want to consider cyber risk insurance.

 Business Owners Policy